autotelico/tic-tac-toe/README.md

 # tic-tac-toe

-Play Tic-Tac-Toe with a friend!
+Built from scratch with modules and factory functions.